prozhkova540/cr_eda_chicago/README.md

-# Homicide and Clearance 2001 - 2021 Chicago
+# Homicides and Unsolved Cases 2001 - 2021 Chicago
-This repository containes an exploratory data analysis examining the case status of homicides and incidents of non-fatal shootings in Chicago by victim characteristics and regional demographics over the last 20 years.
+This repository containes an exploratory data analysis examining the case status of homicides in Chicago by victim characteristics and regional demographics over the last 20 years.
 I consider the characteristics of homicides, crime trends, how long it takes to clear a specific type of homicide, and what areas (by police district, ward, and neighborhood) of Chicago are most heavily impacted.
-More data is required to assess why these disparities exist.
+More data is required to assess the specific causes of these disparities.

-## Why this matters
+## Homicide in Chicago
-We live in a society where we have agreed to adhere to a basic set of conditions-- these aren't always met, but as a society we have agreed that people who violate or take a life should be held accountable for their crimes.
-In Chicago, unsolved homicides and non-fatal shootings perpetuate a cycle of retributive violence and further fuel feelings of mistrust towards law enforcement.
+The Covid-19 pandemic was met with murder rates almost double of any year over the last two decades—with Black people making up 20-30 times the number of homicide victimizations of every racial group except for White Hispanics.
+Between 2019 and 2021, more than 1500 Black individuals were murdered in Chicago.
+Among White Hispanics, nearly 300 people died due to homicide and nearly 100 homicide victims were White.

 ## Clearance Rates
 The Chicago Police Department relies on the FBI’s formula for calculating clearance rates as the number of homicide cases solved, regardless of the year the incident occurred, divided by the number of homicides committed in a given year.
 In 2020, CPD cleared 354 homicides and the city saw 774 incidents of homicide resulting in a 45% clearance rate.
 Almost a fifth of the cases contributing to the clearance rate in 2020 took place prior to 2016.